Is Stanford Test Optional?

 Optional Arts Portfolio

 - The Arts Portfolio is not required, but it can be handed in if you want to demonstrate that you have exceptional talent in the arts.
-Students have a shorter window of time to get their applications and art portfolios in before the deadline.
+Students have a shorter window to get their applications and art portfolios in before the deadline.

 After submitting your application